Mastering Sleep: Explore the 4 Pillars of Great Sleep

 What you eat and drink can significantly impact your sleep.
 Certain foods and beverages can either promote or hinder sleep.
 Here are some tips for better nutrition and hydration:

-• Avoid Heavy Meals Before Bed: Eating large meals close to bedtime can cause discomfort and disrupt sleep.
-Aim to finish eating at least two to three hours before sleeping.
+Avoid Heavy Meals Before Bed: Eating large meals close to bedtime can cause discomfort and disrupt sleep.
+Aim to finish eating at least two, but, ideally three hours before sleeping.

 By paying attention to your nutrition and hydration, you can create a diet that supports restful sleep.